Steinbeck-Lab/MORTAR/README.md

 <p><b>MacOS:</b> On macOS, MORTAR can be installed using the disk image (.dmg) files attached to every
 <a href="https://github.com/FelixBaensch/MORTAR/releases">release</a>
-since v1.2 (one for devices with an x86 processor architecture and one for ARM/AArch64-based systems).
+since v1.2, one for devices with an x86 processor architecture and one for ARM/AArch64-based systems.
 Download the right file for your system and double-click on it.
 In the window that opens, drag the MORTAR icon into the Applications folder to install it.
 It might be necessary to
 <a href="https://support.apple.com/en-gb/guide/mac-help/mh40620/mac">adjust your security settings</a> to allow MORTAR to run.